DanielMurray97/playlist-to-mp3/README.md

 # playlist-to-mp3
-Application to download a playlist
+Application to download a playlist from Spotify > MP3

+# How to use: